-To receive the Alaska Veteran Preference, the proposal must include the Alaska Bidder Preference Certification Form attached to this RFP.
+In order to receive the Alaska Veteran Preference, the proposal must include the Alaska Bidder Preference Certification Form attached to this RFP.
 An offeror's failure to provide this completed form with their proposal will cause the state to disallow the preference.